AOS573-2017/aos573-2017.github.io/_lectures/2-fortran-intro.md

 END PROGRAM calcaulator
 ~~~

-Functions are called with the form `output = FUNCTIONNAME(input1, maybeinput2, maybeinput3)`, while subroutines--since they operate on the specified inputs--are called as `CALL SUBROUTINENAME(input1, maybeinput2, maybeput3).
+Functions are called with the form `output = FUNCTIONNAME(input1, maybeinput2, maybeinput3)`, while subroutines--since they operate on the specified inputs--are called as `CALL SUBROUTINENAME(inputoutput, possibleinputoutput2, possibleinputoutput)`.
 While all the variables specified are input variables, consider the case where an input has not previously been defined (whether it be a single zero or an array of zeros).
 The subroutine could calculate some value based on some of the input variables and return the output as one of the other variables.

 ## Commenting

 Comments in Fortran are indicated by an exclamation mark `!`.
-Comments do not have to start at the beginning of a line, and in fact can be placed on a line after a statement, but anything after a `!` is considered to be a comment.
+Comments do not have to start at the beginning of a line, and in fact can be placed on a line after a statement, but anything after a `!` is considered to be a comment--except whenever the exclamation mark is within a character definition, like `'ohmy!'`.
 These are all examples of comments within code:

 ~~~ f90
 !
 This section computes the square of the variable.